-A Catholic institution located in Washington, D.C., the Columbus School of Law has a unique mission of service.
-This mission is exemplified by our dedication to pro bono work, a commitment shared by students, faculty and alumni alike.
+The Columbus School of Law has a unique mission of service that is exemplified by the school’s dedication to pro bono work, a commitment shared by the student body, faculty, and alumni.

 Beginning January 1, 2015, all applicants for admission by examination to the New York State bar must perform 50 hours of law-related pro bono service prior to application filing.
 Note that while the definition of pro bono under the New York rule is expansive, projects for which students receive pro bono credit at CUA Law may not fall within it.
 For further information, visit the New York State Courts' website.